pari-dudeja2005/electrical_grid_stability/README.md

 Grid Performance Metrics (G1, G2, G3, G4): These metrics help assess the grid's overall functioning and efficiency.

-Stability Indicators (Alpha): These parameters are typically derived from system behavior, helping identify the potential for system instability.
+Stability Indicators (Alpha): This parameter is typically derived from system behavior, helping identify the potential for system instability.